 The current economic reality has more people at risk of this condition.
 However, working harder in a desperate scramble to make ends meet hardly leaves time or extra money for therapy.
 What can you do?
-Here are six ways to fight burnout when you’ve tried everything.
+Here 6 Ways to Fight Burnout When You’ve Tried Everything.

 Without a doubt, food can influence your mood.
 However, high stress levels can lead you to overindulge in the wrong choices, making you feel worse.